 Suppose that we are given a training set x(1),…,x(n) and we wish to model the data by specifying a joint distribution p(x(i),z(i)) where z(i)∼Multinomial(ϕ) is a latent variable where p(z(i)=j)=ϕj and ∑j=1kϕj=1 where k is the number of values that z(i) can take.

 Moreover, we assume that x(i)∣z(i)=j∼N(μj,Σj).
-Gaussian mixture models are similar to the K-means Algorithm except that we allow for overlapping clusters and each each cluster follows a Gaussian distribution.
+Gaussian mixture models are similar to the K-means Algorithm except that we allow for overlapping clusters and each cluster follows a Gaussian distribution.

 To maximize the log likelihood, we need to maximize: